Epilepsy affects about 1% of the population, and, in about 30% of people with epilepsy, seizures cannot be controlled with medications.

 - Some people have types of epilepsy that can never be well-controlled.
 Yet many others can get seizures much better controlled if they consider newer or different treatments.

 - Make sure your diagnosis is correct!
 Many people are treated for years without ever having EEG monitoring to be sure they have epilepsy or learn what other treatments may be possible.

 - For example, about 30% of people sent to specialized centers for difficult seizures turn out to not have seizures and to have been misdiagnosed.
 On average, it takes these people 7 to 10 years before obtaining the correct diagnosis.
 This usually means many years of antiepileptic medications, ER visits, hospitalizations, tests, procedures, and other treatments for a wrong diagnosis of seizures.

 - Similarly, people who become seizure free after successful surgery for epilepsy have, on average, waited 15 years to be referred to a specialized center.

 How can people get to the right type of care earlier?

 - Despite guidelines published by the American Academy of Neurology to encourage early referrals, recent evidence suggests that this tragic delay has not changed in the last 10 years.

-- To help improve this situation, the ILAE recently published a consensus definition of “refractory” epilepsy and the American Academy of Neurology included "surgical therapy referral consideration" in a series of quality measures.
+- To help improve this situation, the International League Against Epilepsy (ILAE) recently published a consensus definition of “refractory” epilepsy, and the American Academy of Neurology included "surgical therapy referral consideration" in a series of quality measures.
 Hopefully helping people understand what refractory epilepsy is and what to do if one has this may help.
 There is still much work to be done!